List of Shortland Street characters introduced in 2013: Len Cooper

 Len Cooper made his first appearance in July 2013.
 With the episode airing in September 2013 that saw Len attempt to kill himself proved highly controversial and saw concern from suicide networks who believed those sensitive to the topic should have been warned prior to its airing.
 A Television New Zealand spokesperson responded, "Shortland Street has a long history of dealing with topical and sensitive issues.
 It does so with a strong sense of social responsibility, presenting a range of perspectives that reflect the different real life experiences of New Zealanders."

 Murray (Matthew Chamberlain) was shocked when his father Len showed up unannounced and revealed his wife had kicked him out.
 Len began staying with the Cooper's but shocked all when he mistook his granddaughter Jasmine (Pearl McGlashan) for a past lover and tried to kiss her.
 Len was subsequently diagnosed with the beginnings of dementia.
 As a result, Murray promised to put his long running rift with his father I him.
 After reconciling with Judy, Len decided to stay in Auckland but requested for his son to euthanise him.
 Murray declined, resulting in Len attempting to commit suicide by overdose.
 Len eventually came to accept the love of his family and moved into residential care.
 Two years later Len was admitted to Shortland Street after a fall and when Murray took him for a fish on his boat, he realised how bad a state his father's health was in.
 Murray decided to take Len back to care when Bella got pregnant with Stevie, thus making him a great-grandfather.
 After Stevie was born, Len kept on forgetting Stevie was a girl.
 He later mentioned about a man called Ross, which may be a half-brother of Murray that he never knew.
-Len suffered a broken shoulder and needed surgery, but then preceded to confront Gareth Hutchins, who held Shortland Street and IV Cafe hostage.
+Len suffered a broken shoulder and needed surgery, but then confronted Gareth Hutchins, who held Shortland Street and IV Cafe hostage.
 Len was shot point blank in the stomach, and having lost so much blood from delayed care, he died.